-Extra Requirement: If part of your CE is In-House (meetings accessible only to technicians inside your facility) you will need an official CE certificate or a signed letter from the person supervising your attendance.
+Extra Requirement: In-House CE (meetings accessible only to technicians inside your facility) requires an official CE certificate obtained from the presenter or a signed letter from the person supervising your attendance.
 The CE certificate or letter should detail where and when the training took place, the name and diplomat status of the CE provider, the objectives and goals, a statement of your satisfactory performance and the total hours provided.
 (1 hour of lecture or hands on training = 1 hour of CE)